ADA-research/BaB_DynTerm/README.md

 2. Install needed dependencies
    1. `pip3 install -r requirements.txt`

-Then you can reproduce all experiment results by executing:
+Then you can reproduce all experiment results by executing `python3 run_all_experiments.py`.
-3. Run `python3 run_all_experiments.py`

 After successful termination of the script, you should find these folders under `./results`
 - `results_running_time_regression` corresponding to the results presented in Section 5.1 - Running Time Regression